Supersize Interactive Screen in the Business School

 How do Export Controls work?

 It is important to consider whether you might require an export licence as early as possible when planning any research or teaching activity that involves overseas participants (students, collaborators, funders, etc.).
-The ECJU aims to turn around most licence applications within 20 working days.
+The ECJU aims to turn around most standard licence applications within 20 working days.
 However, complex applications involving sensitive materials, regions or entities may take much longer (up to several months).

-Researchers and other College staff are individually and personally responsible for their compliance with export control laws, including applying for the required export licence(s) where necessary.
+Researchers and other Imperial staff are individually and personally responsible for their compliance with export control laws, including applying for the required export licence(s) where necessary.
 Failure to obtain a licence prior to a relevant transaction may result in criminal liability.